 Take a horse-drawn carriage up to the castle, then join a tour to marvel at the lavishly decorated rooms of Neuschwanstein.
 For sweeping views of the castle and the plains beyond, take a short walk up to Mary’s bridge, which crosses a spectacular waterfall.

 Nestled in the idyllic Neckar river valley, Heidelberg is one of the most picturesque travel destinations in Germany.
 The city was the center of German romanticism in the 18th century and retains much of its original baroque charm.

 Nearly 40 km of pristine beaches, a spectacular dune landscape, traditional thatched-roof houses, gourmet restaurants, and wellness hotels - sounds like your idea of a romantic getaway?
 Then the island of Sylt at the northernmost tip of Germany might be the right choice for you and your loved one.

 Called Königin der Nordsee (Queen of the North Sea), its white sands against Rotes Kliff (red cliffs) are other-worldly as if you landed on a different planet and not just one of Germany's best beaches.

 Hotel tip: Stay in the exclusive family-run wellness hotel Benen-Diken-Hof, and treat yourself to a couple's massage or a luscious caviar treatment.

 Rothenburg ob der Tauber is the best-preserved medieval town in Germany.
 Its fortified city center is the picture-perfect setting for a blissful vacation.
-Stroll hand in hand through the narrow cobble stone streets, dine in fine restaurants, walk atop the medieval wall that encircles the old city center, or go to the top of the historical Town Hall for a spectacular view of the Bavarian region.
+Stroll hand in hand through the narrow cobblestone streets, dine in fine restaurants, walk atop the medieval wall that encircles the old city center, or head to the top of the historical Town Hall for a spectacular view of the Bavarian region.